NandaShahapur/Excel_Project/README.md

 # Excel_Project
-Analyze  the data and extract relevant information to increase business growth
+The data cleaning process and analyze the data and extract relevant information to increase business growth and created a dashboard